Solar and Lunar Eclipses of 2020: Dates, timings and visibility

 Lunar Eclipse January 10, 2020: Date & Time

 The Year will start with a lunar eclipse on January 10, 2020.
 It will be visible from Europe, Asia, Australia, Africa, Much of North America, East in South America, Pacific, Atlantic, Indian Ocean, Arctic.
 The lunar eclipse is expected to last for around 4 hours (from around 10.30 PM to 2.30 AM Indian Standard Time.
-During this, 90% of the moon's surface will be partially covered by the Earth with only the outer part of the shadow appearing.

 Lunar Eclipse June 5, 2020

-This will be a penumbral eclipse and much of Europe, Much of Asia, Australia, Africa, South/East South America, Pacific, Atlantic, Indian Ocean, Antarctica will be able to witness live.
+This will be a penumbral eclipse and much of Europe, Asia, South/East South America, Australia, Africa, Pacific, Atlantic, Indian Ocean, Antarctica will be able to witness live.

 Lunar Eclipse July 5, 2020

-This will also be a penumbral eclipse and South/West Europe, Much of Africa, Much of North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica will be able to witness live.
+This will also be a penumbral eclipse and South/West Europe, Africa, Much of North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica will be able to witness live.

 Lunar Eclipse November 30, 2020:

-This penumbral eclipse will be visible in much of Europe, Much of Asia, Australia, North America, South America, Pacific, Atlantic, Arctic.
+This penumbral eclipse will be visible from Europe, Australia, North America, South America, Pacific, Atlantic, Arctic and much of Asia.